In November 2015, One Liberty Observation Deck made its public debut as Philadelphia’s first highly accessible observation deck.

-And that’s what we’re here to help with.
-Below are five places around the city that offer spectacular sky-high views of Philadelphia.
-And many of them are restaurants and bars.
+And while the city’s tallest building — the Comcast Center — does not have a publicly accessible observation deck, there are a few other spots around the city that offer spectacular sky-high views of Philadelphia and many are restaurants and bars.
 So grab some friends, pick a date, and go toast to the city while capturing a photo and Instagram that is sure to be memorable.

-The only actual observation deck on this list — located at the top of City Hall, some 500 feet above the ground, and at the base of the giant bronze statue of Billy Penn — the City Hall Tower Observation Deck is open Monday through Friday.
+The City Hall Tower Observation Deck — located at the top of City Hall, some 500 feet above the ground, and at the base of the giant bronze statue of Billy Penn — is open Monday through Friday.

 The observation deck offers some pretty amazing, 360-degree views of Philadelphia.
 You can look east past the Convention Center, over the Benjamin Franklin Bridge and into New Jersey.
 You can look north and south all the way up and down Broad Street, at 12 miles one of the longest straight streets in country.
 You can look northwest out over the Benjamin Franklin Parkway and Fairmount Park.
 And you can look west into the heart of the Philadelphia skyline.